#1 of 30 Places to Visit in Varanasi

 #21 of 30 Places to Visit in Varanasi

-At a distance of 500 m from Sri Kashi Vishwanath Temple and 4 km from Varanasi Junction, Jantar Mantar is an observatory situated atop Man Mahal Palace near the famous Dashashwamedh ghat in Varanasi of Uttar Pradesh.
-It is one of the popular Varanasi Tourist Places.
+At a distance of 500 m from Sri Kashi Vishwanath Temple and 4 Km from Varanasi Junction, Jantar Mantar is an observatory situated atop Man Mahal Palace near the famous Dasashwamedh Ghat in Varanasi of Uttar Pradesh.
+Also known as Man Singh Observatory, it is one of the popular places to visit as part of the Varanasi heritage tour packages.
+This observatory stands as a testament to the scholarly excellence of ancient India in the field of astronomy.
+The observatory is situated on the rooftop of the Man Mandir Palace, by the banks of the holy Ganges, providing a panoramic view of the river and the city.

 ...read more